amidaware/tacticalrmm/README.md

 # [LIVE DEMO](https://rmm.tacticalrmm.io/)
 Demo database resets every hour.
 Alot of features are disabled for obvious reasons due to the nature of this app.

-*Tactical RMM is currently in alpha and subject to breaking changes.
-Use in production at your own risk.*

 ### [Discord Chat](https://discord.gg/upGTkWp)

 ### [Documentation](https://wh1te909.github.io/tacticalrmm/)